dentonkerr/bamazon/README.md

 # bamazon
-An Amazon-like storefront that uses MySQL to take in orders from customers and deplete stock from the store's inventory.
+A command line Amazon-like storefront that uses MySQL and Node to take in orders from customers and deplete stock from the store's inventory.